 \subsection{Related Work}

-The literature contains extensive prior work on secure MIMO and MIMO ISAC systems, although they are largely treated separately.
-A key result in secure MIMO communication is \cite{KhistiMIMOME2010}, which characterizes the secrecy capacity of the MIMO wiretap channel and establishes the optimality of GSVD-based precoding.
-Complementing this, \cite{hassibiWiretap11} derived the same capacity expression using a different proof technique (a saddlepoint characterization in \cite{KhistiMIMOME2010} versus a single convex optimization in \cite{hassibiWiretap11}).
-In \cite{choiColluding}, a scenario with cooperating eavesdroppers was considered and an iterative precoding algorithm for maximizing the sum secrecy rate was developed based on a generalized power-iteration approach \cite{parkGPIRS23}.
-In \cite{hiaTcom22, zhang:tvt:19}, hierarchical PLS was introduced, where higher-tier users can decode messages intended for lower-tier users, but not vice versa.
-In \cite{salemRSMA23, xiatwc24}, precoder-optimization methods were proposed to enhance the secrecy rate by employing rate-splitting multiple access \cite{parkNet}.
-A comprehensive survey on PLS is presented in \cite{wuSurvey18}.
+The literature contains extensive prior work on secure MIMO and MIMO ISAC systems, although these two areas are largely treated separately.
+A key result in secure MIMO communication is provided in \cite{KhistiMIMOME2010}, which characterizes the secrecy capacity of the MIMO wiretap channel and establishes the high-SNR optimality of GSVD-based precoding.
+Complementing this, the same capacity expression is derived in \cite{hassibiWiretap11} using a different proof technique (a saddle-point characterization in \cite{KhistiMIMOME2010} versus a single convex optimization in \cite{hassibiWiretap11}).
+In \cite{choiColluding}, a scenario with cooperating eavesdroppers is considered, and an iterative precoding algorithm is developed to maximize the sum secrecy rate based on a generalized power-iteration approach \cite{parkGPIRS23}.
+In \cite{hiaTcom22, zhang:tvt:19}, hierarchical PLS is introduced, where higher-tier users can decode messages intended for lower-tier users, but not vice versa.
+In \cite{salemRSMA23, xiatwc24}, precoder optimization methods are proposed to enhance the secrecy rate by employing rate-splitting multiple access \cite{parkNet}.
+A comprehensive survey of PLS is presented in \cite{wuSurvey18}.